fknipp/joypi-mqtt-demo/README.md

 ## About the project

-This project was created as a demo at the [University of Applied Sciences Burgenland](https://www.fh-burgenland.at).
+This project was created for a demo at the [University of Applied Sciences Burgenland](https://www.fh-burgenland.at).